Crab Records

 Crab Records was a reggae label that issued releases from 1968 to 1971.
-Crab was a subsidiary of Pama Records, who along with Trojan Records, was one of the major labels for reggae music in the UK.
+Crab was a subsidiary of Pama Records, which, along with Trojan Records, was one of the major labels for reggae music in the UK.
 Derrick Morgan was the main artist featured on the label, which issued his self-produced records.
-Crab Records is now owned by Phoenix Music International who continue to distribute the Crab and Pama labels digitally.
+Crab Records is now owned by Phoenix Music International, which continues to distribute the Crab and Pama labels digitally.